JetBrains-Research/vcs-agent/README.md

 to mine additional scenarios for AI Agents.
 In either case, follow the setup instructions in this section to setup and run the system locally.

+To simply run the tests, please first unzip the repositories for testing that we provide in `repos/testing-repositories.zip` into the `repos` folder.

 ## File Structure
 Some files are just included for documentation purposes, such as `src/notebooks/analyze_dataset.ipynb` for which the raw dataset .csv is not included.
 We will probably release the dataset on HuggingFace at a later point.